 Key Points

-Taking folic acid before and during early pregnancy can help prevent neural tube defects in your baby.
+Taking folic acid before pregnancy and in the first weeks of pregnancy can help prevent some birth defects of the brain and spine.

-Before pregnancy, take a vitamin supplement that has 400 micrograms of folic acid in it every day.
+Before pregnancy, take a vitamin supplement that has at least 400 micrograms of folic acid in it every day.

 Take a vitamin supplement with folic acid every day, even if you’re not trying to get pregnant.

 You can get folic acid from food, too.
-Look for fortified foods to make sure you’re getting enough.
+Look for foods that are fortified or enriched.

 What is folic acid?

 NTDs affect about 3,000 pregnancies each year in the United States.
-If all women take 400 micrograms (also called mcg) of folic acid every day before getting pregnant and during early pregnancy, it may help prevent up to 7 in 10 (70 percent) NTDs.
-Because nearly half of all pregnancies in the United States are unplanned, all women who can get pregnant should take folic acid every day.
+It’s recommended that all women take at least 400 micrograms (mcg) of folic acid every day before getting pregnant and during early pregnancy.

 How can you get enough folic acid?